jamescallumyoung/node-examples/README.md

 # Node Library & Application Examples

 This repo includes examples of how to configure a Node.js library or application, with up-to-date options and best compatibility.

-Each example targets Node.js v16 (a.k.a gallium) as that is the latest LTS release.
+## Application

+This branch includes the example for creating an Application with support for ESM.

-## Examples:
+## Features

-### Base

-The `init` branch establishes best practices and provides configuration that other branches extend.
-It provides a good example of the base configuration required for a modern Node.js package.

-### ESM Library

-The `library-esm` branch contains an example setup for a Node.js library that is exported as an ESM module, using modern JS syntax.
-TypeScript types are shipped alongside.
+- modern `yarn`: version >=3.2
+- Yarn plug and play enabled
+- TypeScript
+- Emitted JS is ES2021

-### ESM Library & CommonJS Library
+- ESM modules, not CommonJS or older

-The `library-esm-and-cjs` branch extends the `library-esm` branch by adding an example setup for shipping CommonJS alongside the existing ESM code and TS declarations.
+- Minimum Node version >=16 (lts/gallium)
+- NVM .nvmrc file provided
+- Build script
+- tsc's importHelpers is enabled, with tslib

+## Non-Features

+- no linting or code formatting

+## Next steps

+You may want to add linting and formatting to the project.

+You may want to disable TypeScript's `importHelpers` in `tsconfig.json` if you don't need the bundled helpers.
+If you disable `importHelpers`, you should remove the `tslib` dependency too.